wp-plugins/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 1.9.1 =
+Added option for opening links in new windows

 = 1.9 =
 Improved uninstall routine, tested with WordPress 3.9.2